vagabondHustler/subsearch/README.md

 - Auto add registry key/context menu with module winreg
 - Show best scene release result and not Title of media
 - Add gui?
+- compile a exe so no dependencies/python is requierd